milvus-io/bootcamp/solutions/reverse_image_search/quick_deploy/README.md

 ### 2. Start Server

 The next step is to start the system server.
-It provides HTTP backend services, and there are two ways to start: running with Docker or source code.
+It provides HTTP backend services, and there are two ways to start: running with Docker OR source code.

-#### 2.1 Run server with Docker
+#### Option 1: Run server with Docker

 - **Set parameters**